System Architecture

 Cross-Origin Resource Sharing is configured per-server via

-api.server.security.cors.allow_origins in osapi.yaml.
-An empty list disables
+controller.api.security.cors.allow_origins in osapi.yaml.
+An empty list

-CORS headers entirely.
+disables CORS headers entirely.

 External Dependencies